reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1253/README.md

 Using two pointers that point to the start/end of the whole set + Selecting a number to compare with the addition of the start and the end, find if it is equal to the number.

 ### Note
 The number to compare with the addition MUST NOT BE the same as the start/end numbers to add.
+This case must be included to filter some possible answers.

 </details>